 So for all of you beginner bloggers out there who are looking to get up-to-speed quickly, keep on reading.
 Below are 12 common mistakes most beginners make and some tips on how to avoid them.

-How to Avoid the 12 Most Common Beginner Business Blogging Mistakes
+12 Most Common Beginner Business Blogging Mistakes (and tips on how to avoid them)

 Mistake 1: You think of ideas in a vacuum.